eshumanohare/pytorch/README.md

 # Pytorch
-learning pytorch
+## Learning pytorch

-I am a beginner learning pytorch and machine learning, while learning i am uploading files which would help anyone who wants to learn this amazing library
+These are the files which would help anyone who wants to learn this amazing library from scratch.
+Files are divided topic wise.
+Simply go to any topic folder and open the file.